mfontanini/presenterm/docs/src/guides/themes.md

 ## Loading custom themes

-On startup, _presenterm_ will look into the `~/.config/presenterm/themes` directory and will load any `.yaml` file as a theme and make it available as if it was a built-in theme.
+On startup, _presenterm_ will look into the `themes` directory under the [configuration directory](configuration.html) (e.g. `~/.config/presenterm/themes` in Linux) and will load any `.yaml` file as a theme and make it available as if it was a built-in theme.
 This means you can use it as an argument to the `--theme` parameter, use it in the `theme.name` property in a presentation's front matter, etc.

 ## Theme definition